-Attention WASAPI is designed to work with Windows Vista and higher, but doesn't work on Windows XP.
-It is recommended to use an operation system like Windows Vista or higher, like Windows 7.
-Windows XP does work, however it has some limitations.
+Attention Wasapi is designed to work with Windows Vista and higher, but doesn't work on Windows XP.
+For Windows XP Kernel streaming needs to be used.
+But note; it doesn't support DSD over DoP.

-ASIO stands for Audio Stream Input / Output and is another method to bypass the Audio Mixer and in addition the Kernel but we won't go into details here.
+ASIO is means Audio Stream Input / Output and is another method to bypass the Audio Mixer and in addition the Kernel but we won't go into detail here.

 This mainly covers the PC.
-On a Mac the Mixer is called Audio Core and to bypass it there is a so-called "hog mode" available which needs to be activated in the Media Player, like with WASAPI or Kernel Streaming.
+On a Mac the Mixer is called Audio Core and to bypass it there is a so-called "hog mode" available which needs to be activated in the Media Player, like with Wasapi or Kernel Streaming.
 It's called here; "exclusive mode" and "integer mode".